Simplification or deregulation? Evaluating the EU’s Clean Industrial Deal and Action Plan for Affordable Energy

 Towards a More Representative and Equitable COP?
 UNFCCC Continues Efforts to Improve Observer Participation in Baku

 By: Nicola Sharman, PhD Researcher at the University of Eastern Finland.
-First published in 2035Legitimacy blog (October 17, 2024).
+This blogpost was first published 2035Legitimacy blog (October 17, 2024).
 From November 11 to 22, government delegations and other stakeholders will gather in Baku, Azerbaijan for COP29 of the United Nations Framework Convention on Climate Change (UNFCCC).
-But the UNFCCC has been struggling to manage huge […]
+But the UNFCCC has been struggling to […]

 People around the World are Using Courts to Question whether Climate Policies are Fair – new study